bids-standard/bids-website/docs/extensions/process_proposed.md

 *note: I think that it's nearly impossible to try to categorize these in the exact same format as the attached slide/diagram.
 However, for this first draft this is nearly 1 to 1 and slightly edited for clarity for the above image.
-Addtional comments and discussions are also added at were necessary, look for either note: or italicized text*
+Addtional comments and discussions are also added where necessary, look for either note: or italicized text*

 ### Idea Communication